bahrus/be-overloading/README.md

 But:

 1. There is no event (apparently) that triggers the moment the element becomes connected to the DOM fragment.
-We might want to do things other than attach event handlers.
+We might want to do things other than attach event handlers that are built in to the platform.
+For example, we might want to:
+  1. Attach event handlers with custom names (TIL, no need for [customEvent](https://github.com/webcomponents-cg/community-protocols/issues/12#issuecomment-872415080) object, sounds quite promising).
+  2.
 2. Using ES Modules can be done, but is clunky:

 <output test='hello' contenteditable onchange="test()" oninput="